 Use a mild solution of Ivory® liquid detergent and water to clean the surface of the skin.
 Use Nasco Cleaner (LF09919U) to remove stubborn stains from the simulator.
 Simply apply Nasco Cleaner to the soiled area and wipe clean with soft cloth or paper towels.

-- Disconnect the IV bag, making sure the clamp is closed.
-Place the tubing end in the pint bottle and open the clamp to drain.
+- Disconnect the fluid supply bag, making sure the clamp is closed.
+Place the tubing end in the pint bottle and open the clamp to drain; rinse the bag.

 - Open the pinch clamp and drain the arm.
 Tip the hand up until the fluid is removed.
 Always flush the tubing with water after use.
 Rinse the exterior with water and dry it with a soft cloth or paper towel.
 Place the arm in the storage bag.
 Store the arm in the carrying case.

-1. Removing the used skin and arterial tubing from the arm
+- Remove the used skin and arterial tubing from the arm.

 - Untie the lace from the base of the arm.